needMoreCoffeeNow/RightMindMath/topics_md/en_us/python_for_parents.md

 <p>Nothing says <b>I care about you learning math</b> more than becoming a Data Scientist (DS) whose focus is analyzing your child&#039;s progress in RMM.</p>

 <p>OK the statement above is hyperbole (exaggerated).
 But there is an element of truth to it.
-Also, if you are new to data analysis with Python, running the data science analysis process should be fun, enlightening, and egaginge for both you &amp; your child.</p>
+Also, if you are new to data analysis with Python, running the data science analysis process should be fun, enlightening, and engaging for both you &amp; your child.</p>

 <p>If you are thinking "No Way!" you will be surprised.
 Thanks to some nice developers it is pretty easy to use Python for DS activities.
 RMM&#039;s simple analysis script is pretty powerful, and pretty (maybe even very) easy to run.</p>